Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 That’s Okay because ride sharing industry offers significant opportunities for newcomers.
 To start ride sharing business you need to keep in mind some key steps :

-- Market Research is the first and foremost step of any kind of business but as we have done the market research already we can move to the next necessary steps.
+Before you jump into the ride-sharing world, you need to do some homework.
+Market Research is the first and foremost step of any kind of business but as we have done the market research already we can move to the next necessary steps.

 If still you feel any confusion I will recommend you to read this blog.
 This may help you to get a complete guideline about developing a ride sharing app.